 Like all schools, we reserve the right for our staff to use reasonable force to control or restrain a pupil in specific circumstances.
-Staff are advised always to use their voices first and to use the minimum force necessary to restrain a child for the shortest possible period of time.
+This includes using reasonable force to prevent pupils hurting themselves or others, damaging property or causing disorder.
+The minimum force necessary would be used to restrain a child for the shortest possible period of time.